Thatch palms growing on a dune at Flamingo Creek Bay beach in the Turks and Caicos

 Flamingo Creek Bay is accessed via a long and rough condition track.
 Four-wheel drive and high-clearance vehicles are advised.

-Flamingo Creek Bay is located on the remote western coast of Providenciales, and inside the Frenchman’s Creek and Pigeon Pond Nature Reserve.
-The primary access to the beach is via a track that leads from the entry road to Amanyara Resort, which is found off of Malcolm’s Road, which is the unpaved road that leads to Malcolm's Road Beach.
+Flamingo Creek Bay is located on the remote western coast of Providenciales inside the Frenchman’s Creek and Pigeon Pond Nature Reserve.
+The primary access to the beach is via a track that leads from the entry road to Amanyara Resort found off of Malcolm’s Road, which is the unpaved road that leads to Malcolm's Road Beach.

-The 2.2-mile (3.5 km) track to Flamingo Creek Bay is rough, and is particularly so at the beginning.
+The 2.2-mile (3.5 km) track to Flamingo Creek Bay is rough, particularly at the beginning.
 A high-clearance vehicle is recommended due to loose rocks.
 After heavy rains, a portion in the center of the track may have standing water, which can reach maximum depths of about 30 inches (76 cm).
-Deep flooded road conditions are typically only present for about 7-14 days per year, and often coincide with the later Atlantic hurricane season in September, October, and November.
+Deep, flooded road conditions are typically only present for about 7–14 days per year, and often coincide with the later Atlantic hurricane season in September, October, and November.

 Satellite